 - multiple sclerosis

-- use of certain medications, including diuretics, muscle relaxers, or antidepressants
+- certain medications, including diuretics, beta blockers, muscle relaxers, or antidepressants

 - alcoholism or substance abuse